Biden urges G-7 leaders to call out and compete with China | Politics

 - United States

-Leaders of the world's largest economies unveiled an infrastructure plan Saturday for the developing world to compete with China's global initiatives, but there was no immediate consensus on how forcefully to call out Beijing over human rights abuses.
+Leaders of the world's largest economies unveiled an infrastructure plan Saturday for the developing world to compete with China's global initiatives, but they were searching for a consensus on how to forcefully call out Beijing over human rights abuses.

 Citing China for its forced labour practices is part of President Joe Biden's campaign to persuade fellow democratic leaders to present a more unified front to compete economically with Beijing.
 But while they agreed to work toward competing against China, there was less unity on how adversarial a public position the group should take.

-Canada, the United Kingdom and France largely endorsed Biden's position, while Germany, Italy and the European Union showed more hesitancy during Saturday's first session of the Group of Seven summit, according to a senior Biden administration official.
-The official who briefed reporters was not authorized to publicly discuss the private meeting and spoke on condition of anonymity.
+Canada, the United Kingdom and France largely endorsed Biden's position, while Germany, Italy and the European Union showed more hesitancy during Saturday's first session of the Group of Seven summit, according to two senior Biden administration officials.
+The officials who briefed reporters was not authorized to publicly discuss the private meeting and spoke on condition of anonymity.

+The communique that summarizes the meeting's commitments was still being written and its contents would not be clear until its release upon Sunday's summit conclusion.
+But White House officials said late Saturday that they believed that, in some form, China could be called out for "non-market policies and human rights abuses."
+In his first summit as president, Biden made a point of carving out one-on-one-time with the leaders, bouncing from French president Emmanuel Macron to German chancellor Angela Merkel to Italian prime minister Mario Draghi, a day after meeting with British Prime Minister Boris Johnson as if to personally try to ward off memories of the chaos that his predecessor would often bring to these gatherings.

-Biden held talks with France's Emmanuel Macron, who said cooperation was needed on a range of issues and told the American president that "it's great to have a U.S. president part of the club and very willing to cooperate."
+Macron told Biden that collaboration was needed on a range of issues and told the American president that "it's great to have a U.S. president part of the club and very willing to cooperate."
 Relations between the allies had become strained during the four years of Donald Trump's presidency and his "America first" foreign policy.

 China had become one of the more compelling sublots of the wealthy nations' summit, their first since 2019.
 Last year's gathering was cancelled because of COVID-19, and recovery from the pandemic is dominating this year's discussions, with leaders expected to commit to sharing at least 1 billion vaccine shots with struggling countries.